duckdb/duckdb-web/docs/api/c/api.md

 ### `duckdb_destroy_config`

 ---
-Destroys the specified configuration option and de-allocates all memory allocated for the object.
+Destroys the specified configuration object and de-allocates all memory allocated for the object.

 #### Syntax